 With freelancing, you also have to find new clients over time.
 This can result in an unpredictable income stream, especially early on.
 Plus, each time you get new clients you face the risk of them being a problem to work with.

 As I mentioned before, freelancing is a tough field to break into.
 You’re often fighting considerable competition and many potential clients pay less than what your work is actually worth.

-But I pay people to work on my sites monthly, and don't plan on stopping any time soon.
+But I pay people to work on my sites monthly and don't plan on stopping any time soon.
 This is a growth industry so getting into it right now is smart.
-In a couple months or years from now you could have full time work online, and be able to be more picky about your jobs, only taking the high-paying, fun ones 🙂
+In a couple of months or years from now, you could have full-time work online, and be able to be pickier about your jobs, only taking the high-paying, fun ones 🙂

 Making Money Through Affiliate Websites

 There are other options for making money online without doing surveys.
-One of my favorite is owning your own website.
-You can earn money in a variety of ways with your own website including selling ads, selling an ebook, or selling physical products.
+One of my favorites is owning your own website.
+You can earn money in a variety of ways with your own website including selling ads, selling an eBook, or selling physical products.
 However, the most significant third approach is the idea of affiliate marketing, which is what I do.

 The power of affiliate marketing really comes from what isn’t involved.
 (I'm a lazy dude, forgive me)

 For example, you don’t need to directly buy or sell products.
 Likewise, you don’t have to find clients and directly interact with them.
 As a result, affiliate marketing can be less risky and less stressful than either freelancing or selling physical online.

 With this method, the idea is to promote products from other companies.
 Take Amazon as an example.
 They have an affiliate program that lets you earn a commission on basically anything that the site sells.